 Hemifacial spasm is a neuromuscular disorder that causes frequent involuntary contractions to occur in the muscles on one side of the face.

-Hemifacial spasm doesn't have a specific cause.
+Hemifacial spasm doesn't always have a specific cause.
 It may occur as a result of: A blood vessel pressing on the facial nerveTumorFacial nerve injuryBony or other abnormalities that compress the nerve

 Muscles of the Face